St Nazaire Raid: Legacy

 St Nazaire was one of the 38 battle honours presented to the commandos after the war.
 The survivors formed their own association, the St Nazaire Society, which is a registered charity in the United Kingdom.

 A memorial to the raid erected in Falmouth bears the following inscription:

 A new HMS Campbeltown, a Type 22 frigate, was launched on 7 October 1987.
-She carried the ship's bell from the first Campbeltown, which had been rescued during the raid and been presented to the town of Campbelltown, Pennsylvania, at the end of the Second World War.
+She carried the ship's bell from the first Campbeltown, which had been rescued during the raid and been presented to the town of Campbelltown, Pennsylvania, US at the end of the Second World War.
 In 1988 the people of Campbelltown voted to lend the bell to the new ship for as long as she remained in Royal Navy service.

 The bell was returned to the town on 21 June 2011 when HMS Campbeltown was decommissioned.